Skip to content

 3. No system.
 Without tracking, you can’t see which customers refer most, which referral sources convert best, or how to improve the process.

 4. Inconsistency.
-Some team members ask for referrals; others don't.
-Some customers get asked; others don't.
+Some team members ask; others don’t.
+Some customers get asked; others don’t.

 5. Friction.
 Making a referral requires effort.
 If the process isn’t simple, most customers won’t bother.